Symbolic dynamics, automorphic functions, and Selberg zeta functions with unitary representations: The slow systems and automorphic forms

 \subsection{Convergence along sequences of Hecke triangle groups}

 The Phillips--Sarnak conjecture on the (non-)existence of Maass cusp forms is motivated by considerations using deformation theory along families of Fuchsian lattices.
-Also Judge's conditional proof of the non-existence of even Maass cusp forms for generic cofinite Hecke triangle groups is based on such a deformation theory.
+Also the results in \cite{Judge, Hillairet_Judge} are based on such a deformation theory.
 With this in mind, it is natural to ask how transfer operators behave along families of Fuchsian groups.

 We recall from Section~\ref{sec:slow_infinite} that the elements in the discrete dynamical system for $\Gamma_\lambda$ with $\lambda>2$ are

 and the transfer operator is given by

 In Section~\ref{crosstheta2} we see that for $\lambda=2$ we have $a_1(2)=k_1, a_2(2)=k_2, a_3(2) = k_3$ and that the transfer operator for the reduced system for the Theta group $\Gamma_2$ is just $\mc L_{s,\chi}^{(2)}$.